Martiinii/ultrastar/README.md

 ## How to run this application?

+Make sure you have [bun](https://bun.sh/) installed (min version `1.2.4`)

-First, let's start with creating an account on [usdb.animux.de](https://usdb.animux.de).
+Let's start with creating an account on [usdb.animux.de](https://usdb.animux.de).
+Create env file `cp apps/api/TEMPLATE.env apps/api/.env`
 Go ahead and register a new account and save the credentials into `.env` file.
 Make sure to install [yt-dlp](https://github.com/yt-dlp/yt-dlp/wiki/Installation).
 It is necessary for automatic video downloading.

 Then you need to install dependencies with `bun i` and create database using `bun db:push`

-Then you can run this application in development mode using `bun dev`.
+Then you can run this application in development mode using `bun dev` (not recommended for production use).

-> [!CAUTION]
-> I've had several issues with bun, turbo and Next.js causing memory leaks.
-It is caused probably because Node.js is used to run the dev server (app router currently relies on Node.js APIs that Bun does not yet implement).
-To circumvent this issue, you can run api using `bun dev -- filter @ultrastar/api` and web app using `cd apps/web && bun dev`.
+Building and starting app:
+`bun run build` and then to start: `bun start`.

 ## Why are there no songs?

 For now, you have to downloads songs by yourself.
 In the future I will upload default database file, but it is over 200MB (mostly cover images).
 To seed the database by yourself, start the application and head over to `http://localhost:3000/api/swagger`.
-Once there, head over to **Sync** and choose `/api/sync/download` and click **Test Request**, then press **Send** Button.
+Once there, head over to **Sync** and choose `/api/sync/download{page?}`.
+In the table under variables set page value to `1` and click **Test Request**, then press **Send** Button.
 It will cause to download every song (over 27000!).
 It will take several minutes depending on your machine and internet connection (it took ~20 minutes for me).

 > [!IMPORTANT]
-> Swagger will return timeout after some time, but it doesn't mean it isn't downloading!
+> Swagger will return timeout after 10 seconds, but it doesn't mean it isn't downloading!
 Once every song is downloaded, Elysia will output `🔥 Download complete` to console.

-After that step is complete, head over to main page and enjoy your fresh songs.
+After that step is complete, head over to main page and enjoy your songs.

 ## What's inside?